 Implementation

-- Create a return-to-work process that includes consideration of psychological impacts for physical injuries, illness, and loss
+• Create a return-to-work process that considers the psychological impacts of physical injuries, illness, and loss

 Evaluation and correction action